One Day in Seattle, Washington: Itinerary & Where to Go in 24 Hours

 Grab a cup of coffee to go and detour a couple blocks southwest of Pike Place Market.
 Within less than 10 minutes, you’ll land at Waterfront Park.
 Once wedged between Pier 57 and Pier 59, the public park is undergoing a major overhaul.
 Its proposed 20-acre extension will soon extend along the waterfront from Pier 62 to T Mobile Park and Lumen Field.

-On your visit to Waterfront Park, be sure to roam around the recently opened Pier 62.
-The area features eye-popping street art installations and a few places to grab a bite to eat.
-On your walk along the pier, you’ll enjoy spectacular views over Elliott Bay.
+On your visit to Waterfront Park, roam around the recently opened Pier 62.
+Keep on the lookout for eye-popping street art installations.
+If you’re hungry, the area also hosts a few places to stop for a bite to eat.
+As you soak up the atmosphere on your walk along the pier, you’ll enjoy spectacular views over Elliott Bay.

 Waterfront Park Pier 57

-If you’re traveling to Seattle with kids, you might want to budget time for a stroll around the Seattle Aquarium.
-The family-friendly aquarium is located on Pier 59.
+If you’re traveling to Seattle with kids, budget some time for a stroll around the Seattle Aquarium.
+The family-friendly aquarium is located on Pier 59, one of the most popular destinations in the downtown core.

-In the area, you can also take a spin on The Seattle Great Wheel.
+For an extra adventure while exploring the piers, take a spin on The Seattle Great Wheel.
 The 175-foot-high Ferris wheel offers fantastic views of the cityscape, Elliott Bay, and the Olympic Mountains.
 Book a VIP Gondola ($50/person) for the extra thrill of watching the city streets sink from its glass-bottomed floor.

 Didn’t fill up on breakfast or brunch?
 The Seattle Waterfront is one of the top places to eat in the city, especially for seafood lovers.
 Shuck oysters and taste local, sustainable seafood at Elliott’s Oyster House or full up on all sorts of fried fish and seafood chowders at the nautically-themed Ivar’s Acres of Clams.